rkuivila/Mellite/README.md

 Dependencies not found are all available from their respective [GitHub repositories](https://github.com/Sciss?tab=repositories), so in case you want to build a snapshot version, you may need to check out these projects and publish them yourself using `sbt publish-local`.

 To build a standalone application, run `sbt assembly`.
 This creates a fat `.jar` file in the root directory that can be executed via double-click.
-There is also a tiny shell script `./mellite` that will launch this jar file.
+There is also a tiny shell script `Mellite.command` that will launch this jar file.

 On Linux, you can copy `Mellite.desktop` into `~/.local/share/applications` and edit this file to use the correct installation paths.
 You can then add Mellite to your desktop manager (GNOME, KDE, etc.)